OrNixz/urban-buzz/README.md

   ![](https://github.com/OrNixz/urban-buzz/blob/main/screenshots/Edit%20place.png)
 </details>

-## 6. Contributing
+## 6. Contributing 🤝
 We welcome contributions to this project!
 If you find a bug or have suggestions for improvements, don't hesitate to submit an issue or pull request.

-## 7. Credits
+## 7. Credits 🙌
-This project was inspired by the **belajar-membangun-aplikasi-studi-kasus-directory-listing-app** course on the Full-Stack Javascript roadmap, with a slight distinction and additional styling that suits my style.
+This project was inspired by the **Learn to Build a Directory Listing App Case Study Application** course on the Full-Stack Javascript roadmap, with a slight distinction and additional styling that suits my style.
 Shout out to the creator who made this project [@lunadiotic](https://github.com/lunadiotic)